pnnl/ML4AlgComb/kl-polynomial_coefficients/README.md

 | $n= 6$ | $0.0$ | $0.0 \pm 0.0$ | $0.0 \pm 0.0$| $0.0$ |

 The $\pm$ signs indicate 95% confidence intervals from random weight initialization and training.

-## Data Generation

-Datasets were generated using SageMath.
-A SageMath notebook with the code to do this can be found in this repository.

 ## References